RaulMunizJr/Java/README.md

 HashMap with Strings as its keys and Integers as its values.

 Use the get method and the corresponding key to access the HashMap elements.

+A HashMap cannot contain duplicate keys.
+Adding a new item with a key that already exists overwrites the old element.
+The HashMap class provides containsKey and containsValue methods that determine the presence of a specified key or value.
+If you try to get a value that is not present in your map, it returns the value of null.
 ```